monkeydri/react-store-locator/README.md

 All the props are listed below.
 You can also use pure css to style if you wish by targeting the class `storeLocatorAutocomplete`.

-`customOptions` can be used to set custom options, check [google Autocomplete doc](https://developers.google.com/maps/documentation/javascript/places-autocomplete#add_autocomplete) for available options.

 Note: This is a seperate component from the map so you should pass your api key in here as well if you wish to use this.

 ```jsx